How and when social housing providers should get consent from the regulator before they undertake certain changes to their organisation.

 General consents granted by the regulator

 Registered providers are allowed to undertake certain types of common or frequent disposals under a series of general consents given by the regulator.
 These general consents apply to activity that providers need to undertake frequently in order to manage their businesses effectively.
-The General Consent 2015 came into effect on 1 April 2015 and supersedes the previous general consents under this legislation.
+The General Consent 2015 came into effect on 1 April 2015 and supersedes the previous general consents under the Housing and Regeneration Act 2008.
 General consent is granted by the regulator on the basis that registered providers follow the conditions set out in the documents below.

 Notifications of other general consents